hunnel/openVINO_install_guide_linux_without_FPGA/hello_world_tutorial_linux.md

 ## Demo Applications

-#### 1. Navigate to the Inference Engine demo directory included with the OpenVINO™ Toolkit installation.
+#### 1. Navigate to the Inference Engine demo directory included with the OpenVINO™ Toolkit installation.<br>

 	cd <INSTALL_DIR>/deployment_tools/demo

 > **Note:** If you performed your installation in sudo mode, the path to the default installation directory is /opt/intel/computer_vision_sdk/deployment_tools/demo

 <br>

 #### 2. Run the Image Classification demo script.

 This demo uses the Model Optimizer to convert a SqueezeNet model to two Intermediate Representation (IR) files (one .bin and one .xml).
 The Inference Engine requires this model conversion so it can use the IR as input and achieve optimum performance on Intel hardware.
-The demo also builds one of the sample applications included in the package.
+The demo also builds one of the sample applications included in the package.<br>

 	sudo ./demo_squeezenet_download_convert_run.sh